Expressions of Interest and the admissions process.

 Amelia is a blind theatre practitioner, teacher and consultant with experience in various styles of performance including but not limited to: acting, music, burlesque and aerial circus.

 The PhD programme at central immerses each individual into a network of researchers who are keen to share, support and collaborate.
 This sense of camaraderie is something that is unique to central's research community, and is vital when taking on such a mammoth task.
 It is also a programme that is continually growing while staying visibly engaged with wider research communities both at and outside of Central.
 The staff are highly knowledgable, exciting researchers who are keen to support and nurture aspiring academics.
 There are also multiple events held throughout the year for candidates to present research and engage critically with the work of their peers.
 Each event offers opportunities to gain knowledge in organizing performance events and conferences.
 Central also presents opportunities for candidates to make early steps towards an academic career, whether that be teaching, publishing written work, presenting papers or promoting practice as a theatre maker.
 It's an exciting atmosphere that just gets better and better.

 Central offers the opportunity for suitably qualified students registered for doctoral study at a university or conservatoire outside the UK to spend a period of up to six months with us.
 They can benefit from our specialist library and resources, participate in graduate events, attend the training sessions and gain from the wider opportunities that come with being part of the University of London.
-During 2015-16 we are hosting an Associate Student from the Pontificia Universidad Católica de Chile.
+In 2015-16 we hosted an Associate Student from the Pontificia Universidad Católica de Chile.
 We also offer the possibility of exchanges with and residencies at other international universities, where Central students can spend a discrete period consulting a particular archive, collection or body of work.

 For further details on both these options, contact email@example.com